Common Home Issues

-Asbestos is a naturally occurring material that can only be identified under the microscope and is used in a variety of products for fire resistance, flexibility and strength.
+Asbestos is a naturally occurring material that can only be identified under the microscope and is used in a variety of products for fire resistance, flexibility, and strength.

 Asbestos fibers can remain suspended in the air for a long period of time because of their size and shape and can easily penetrate body tissues after being inhaled or ingested.
-Fibers can remain in the body for many years and can become the cause of an asbestos related disease that may take up to 30 years to appear.
+Fibers can remain in the body for many years and can become the cause of an asbestos-related disease that may take up to 30 years to appear.
 Diseases include asbestosis, lung cancer, mesothelioma, and other related problems.

-If a home has asbestos, what should I do?
+If a home has asbestos, what should you do?
 If the asbestos is in good condition, it should be left alone.
 Removal is complex and hazardous and should only be conducted by a professional.

 Schedule an Inspection Today